International House Sitting & How to find house sitting opportunities

 5. On a practical note, keep a computer file with all your references and contacts for references handy and someplace you can find it.
 Keep in that same folder scans of your police checks, insurance information, email addresses of references and anything that might apply to your sits.

-6. Healthcare, if you are out of Canada less than 6 months your Provincial healthcare system will still cover you.
+6. Healthcare, if you are out of Canada for less than 6 months your Provincial healthcare system will still cover you.
 However, you will have to pay upfront and then claim the costs back when you get home.
-If you have private coverage speak to them before you go and arrange for out of country expenses to be covered.
+If you have private coverage speak to them before you go and arrange for out-of-country expenses to be covered.

 7. All countries have a healthcare system that you can pay for.
 For example, in Mexico, a visit to a Dr. will cost around $250 pesos (about $15 US) and then medications are incredibly cheap there.
 In countries like Mexico and Spain you don’t even need a Dr’s prescription to obtain your meds, simply take your meds into the pharmacy with you or get a Spanish translation and you can purchase them directly.
 In Ireland, a Dr. visit will cost you around $50 and again you can get a prescription and the cost of drugs is subsidized in Ireland.